KarthikKandula/Restaurant-Review/README.md

 ## Project Description
 A website to search for restaurants and view their reviews.
 User should register with the website and then login to visit a restaurant or post a review.
 User can view all the details of the restaurant such as address, contact details, reviews, rating etc.

+### Features
+This website will have a search feature which allows the user to search for a specific restaurant.
+After visiting a restaurant user can post a review and rate the restaurant’s food, hospitality, ambience etc.

 This project uses Restaurant data from [OpenTable API http://opentable.herokuapp.com](http://opentable.herokuapp.com)

 ### NOTE: